SPA 3003: Phonetics (Fall 2020)

 Coming Soon: Speech Perception (Course Code and Schedule TBD)

-This mixed grad-undergrad course will critically examine data and theories concerning human speech perception mechanisms and processes.
+This undergrad course will critically examine data and theories concerning human speech perception mechanisms and processes.